mendix/docs/content/developerportal/deploy/certificates.md

 5. Enter the password to unlock the certificate container.

-6. If you are using a specific custom certificate when setting your Client certificate in your [Call REST Service](/refguide/call-rest-action#client-certificate) or [Call Web Service](/refguide/call-web-service-action#client-certificate) action, pin the certificate using the REST call's **Client certificate identifier** as the **WEB SERVICE CALL NAME**.
+6. If you are using a specific custom certificate when setting your Client certificate in your [Call REST Service](/refguide/call-rest-action#client-certificate) or [Call Web Service](/refguide/call-web-service-action#client-certificate) action, set a **WEB SERVICE CALL NAME** which you can use to pin the certificate by setting the call's **Client certificate identifier** to the **WEB SERVICE CALL NAME**.

     ![](attachments/certificates/certificate-details.png)